 where $\mathfrak X(M)$ denotes the space of smooth vector fields on $M$.
 The axioms/properties that must be satisfied by a connection (specifically, a Koszul connection) can be found in Lee’s book, so I will focus on the insights.

-We write $\nabla X: \mathfrak X(M) \rightarrow \mathfrak X(M)$ to denote the total covariant derivative of $X$, with the intention that $\nabla X(Y) = \nabla _Y X$ inserts $Y$ into the first slot of $\nabla$.
+We write $\nabla X: \mathfrak X(M) \rightarrow \mathfrak X(M)$ to denote the total covariant derivative of $X$, defined such that $\nabla X(Y) = \nabla _Y X$ inserts $Y$ into the first slot of $\nabla$.
 Compare this with the map $\nabla _X:\mathfrak X(M) \rightarrow \mathfrak X(M)$ which inserts $Y$ into the second slot of $\nabla$.
 The former is $C^\infty(M)$-linear in $Y$, while the latter is $\mathbb R$-linear but not $C^\infty(M)$-linear in $Y$.
 That is, we have $C^\infty(M)$-linearity in the first slot:

 \[ \nabla X (fY) = \nabla _{fY} X = f \nabla X (Y) \]